-Bit 2-Clock Divider Next SYNC Only
+Bit 2-Clock Divider Next Sync Only

-If the master SYNC enable bit (Address 0x100, Bit 0) and the clock divider SYNC enable bit (Address 0x100, Bit 1) are high, Bit 2 allows the clock divider to synchronize to the first SYNC pulse it receives and to ignore the rest.
-The clock divider SYNC enable bit (Address 0x100, Bit 1) resets after it synchronizes.
+If the master sync enable bit (Address 0x100, Bit0) and the clock divider sync enable bit (Address 0x100, Bit 1) are high, Bit 2 allows the clock divider to sync to the first sync pulse it receives and to ignore the rest.
+The clock divider sync enable bit (Address 0x100, Bit 1) resets after it syncs.

-Bit 1-Clock Divider SYNC Enable
+Bit 1-Clock Divider Sync Enable

-Bit 1 gates the SYNC pulse to the clock divider.
-The SYNC signal is enabled when Bit 1 is high and Bit 0 is high.
-This is continuous SYNC mode.
+Bit 1 gates the sync pulse to the clock divider.
+The sync signal is enabled when Bit 1 is high and Bit 0 is high.
+This is continuous sync mode.

-Bit 0-Master SYNC Enable
+Bit 0-Master Sync Enable

-Bit 0 must be high to enable any of the SYNC functions.
-If the SYNC capability is not used, this bit should remain low to conserve power.
+Bit 0 must be high to enable any of the sync functions.
+If the sync capability is not used this bit should remain low to conserve power.